Tribulus Terrestris (Puncture Vine / Gokshura)

 2/5 Evidence Score

 Tribulus terrestris is a flowering plant used in Ayurveda (gokshura), Traditional Chinese Medicine, and Eastern European traditional medicine for libido, urinary support, and 'vitality.'
 Active compounds include protodioscin and other steroidal saponins.
-CRITICAL: despite extensive marketing claims for testosterone enhancement, modern rigorous trials show tribulus does NOT meaningfully increase testosterone in healthy men — but it MAY improve libido and sexual function via different mechanisms.
+Critical: despite extensive marketing claims for testosterone enhancement, modern rigorous trials show tribulus does not meaningfully increase testosterone in healthy men — but it may improve libido and sexual function via different mechanisms.

 Studied Dose 250-1,500 mg/day standardized extract (typically 40-60% saponins or 20% protodioscin); Bulgarian variety (Tribestan®) most studied